TheBirdsAreSpies/LetterboxdToPlex/README.md

 You have to create a TMDB account and claim an [API](https://developer.themoviedb.org/reference/intro/getting-started) key.
 Set `tmdb_use_api` to `True` and set your setting `tmdb_api_key` to your received Bearer Token.
 I recommend to set `tmdb_cache` to `True` to minimize traffic and API calls.

+**Warning: The first run will incredibly slow**
+Since Letterboxd is using the film premiere date and the search function of TMDB the primary release date, there is another library in use: letterboxdpy.
+This tool will extract the shortened Letterboxd url of the CSV files and uses Letterboxdpy to extract the TMDB id (and cache it).
+Then it will try to search TMDB.
+If the movie was found (both release dates are the same in that case), the movie is getting compared to the TMDB id and if they are equal, the movie is getting added.
+Otherwise, it will search for the TMDB id directly - _which is pretty slow_.

 | Setting                        | Description                                                                                             |